triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 ### Evaluating Performance with Gen-AI Perf

 Gen-AI Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
 You can read more about Gen-AI Perf [here](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/perf_analyzer/genai-perf/README.html).
-We will use Gen-AI Perf to evaluate the performance gain of EAGLE 3 over the base model.
+We will use Gen-AI Perf to evaluate the performance gain of EAGLE-3 over the base model.

 *NOTE: below experiment is done on a single node with one GPU - RTX 5880 (48GB GPU memory).
 The number below is only for reference.
 The actual number may vary due to the different hardware and environment.*